ranavner-weizmann/drone_air_system/README.md

    Note: This repo is forked from the DJI main branch.
 It has been modified so it'll work with the USB-BULK configuration,
    and it has my (Ran) app credentials that were created through the DJI Developer Service.
    In the future, if needed, this info needs to be updated in the app_config file.
-8. git clone this repo.
+8. git clone this repo (drone_air_system).

 ## Second Part - Activating and operating the system

 ### First Setup
-1. Inside the drone_air_system folder, there is a script called 'first_configuration.sh' - run it with sudo
+1. Inside the drone_air_system folder, there is a script called 'setup_dji_sdk_demo.sh' - run it with sudo
 NEED TO ADD CMAKE INSTALLATION
 2. After running the script, the whole system should be transparent; it should start automatically when the Pi is connected to power.
+(Currently the SDK runs automatically but the runall.py does not).

 ### Explanations